-+ Jeffords Family Research (A report on research regarding some of my own ancestors in New England, New York, and Pennsylvania)
++ Jeffords Family Research: Identifying the Origins of Betsy Jeffords, the Second Wife of Thomas Burt of Pittsfield, Massachusetts, and Upper Lisle, New York (Research on some of my own ancestors in New England, New York, and Pennsylvania)

 If you think I might be able to help you resolve a particular problem in your own genealogical research, or if you would like me to trace your “family tree” for you, please contact me.
 Tell me what you already know (names, dates, places) and how you know it, and tell me what you want to find out.
 There is no charge for an initial consultation.
 My contact information is:

 4837 East Melinda Lane

 REPORT FORMATS AND METHODS OF PAYMENT: Your genealogical research report can be printed on paper and sent to you by regular mail, or it can be sent to you in a digital format (WordPerfect, Microsoft Word, or PDF), by email, or by regular mail on a CD-Rom.
 The report that I prepare for you will not simply present my conclusions, but it will describe the research that I did, and will explain the various factors that I weighed in reaching my conclusions.
 Transcriptions or translations of important entries in the original records will also be included, so that my conclusions and interpretations can be evaluated by you or others.
 I charge $30 per hour for research and preparation of the report, plus expenses (photocopying costs, library fees, etc.).
 Payment can be by check or money order, payable to “David Jay Webber,” or through PayPal by means of this link:

 AUGUST 5, 2009